 Come early to avoid the line, as this hidden Hayes Valley tiki lounge is a hit amongst cocktail enthusiasts.
 The outside is nondescript, with blacked out windows and only a small sign that looks like a pirate map, but inside you’re transported to an exotic land filled with waterfalls, bamboo structures and lots of nautical rope.
 Still, the real star of this joint are the cocktails.
 Opt for a Volcano, a combination of rum, pineapple, lime, and passion fruit juice that comes to your table aflame.
 Note: it’s meant to be shared, so bring along some friends.

 Transporting you to another era is Horsefeather on Divisadero Street, in the heart of SF's buzzy Nopa neighborhood.
 The sleek wood paneling and art deco accents are reminiscent of the 1930s, as is the glassware.
 However, thriving flora and a modern indoor/outdoor patio bring you straight back to the 21st Century.
 Cocktails are dainty but pack a lot of power, like the Nighttrain with espresso whiskey and bourbon, all in one drink.
 Make sure to grab some bar fare like chicken wings or pulled pork tacos to balance out the booze, then if it's still early in the evening, catch some live music at the nearby Independent or go old-school video games at Emporium SF.

-A Haight-Ashbury staple, The Alembic serves up all sorts of mouthwatering cocktails, including a mint julep over perfectly shaved ice.
+A Haight-Ashbury staple, The Alembic serves up all sorts of creative and mouthwatering cocktails, including the Golden Child: Turmeric and ginger infused anjeo rum with honey, coconut cream and bee pollen.
 Its food is equally as worthy, with options such as polenta fries and soft pretzels with beer cheese to munch on.
 The bar underwent new ownership and a revamp in 2018, complete with a refreshed menu and reading material for sale, because let's face it: there's nothing better than imbibing with a good book in hand.